Analyst Data Tools

-The first feature that TipRanks includes is a collation of the 25 best-performing analysts across Wall Street and in each market sector.
-For each analyst, you can view the current ratings that the analyst has issued and compare the analyst’s performance over the past one or more years to the S&P 500 or to the sector they focus on.
+The first feature that TipRanks includes is a collation of the 25 best-performing financial analysts across Wall Street and in each market sector.
+For each analyst, you can view the current ratings that the analyst has issued and compare the analyst’s measured performance over the past one or more years to the S&P 500 or to the sector they focus on.
 You can also see historical data about an analyst’s past ratings.

-You also have the option to follow individual analysts.
+You also have the option to follow individual financial analysts.
 While it is possible to see analysts you follow in your TipRanks profile, the primary advantage of following an analyst is to receive alerts and emails when that analyst issues new stock ratings.
 If you follow several analysts, this is a great way to get new investment ideas.
 However, these notifications can also be turned off.

 Consensus recommendations on stocks from analysts are displayed across the site in several different ways.
 First, TipRanks collates a table of stocks that have “Strong Buy” or “Strong Sell” ratings from multiple analysts.
 These recommendations can be filtered by market cap and by sector.

-On top of that, TipRanks offers a list of all ratings issued by analysts each day.
-This list can be quite long since it includes all notable analysts – not just the top 25 in each sector.
+On top of that, TipRanks collects a list of all ratings issued by analysts each day.
+This list can be quite long since it includes all notable analysts and financial bloggers – not just the 25 best analysts in each sector.
 However, the list can be filtered by a number of parameters, including a star rating for analysts that filters out analysts that tend to underperform their sectors.

 Taking this consensus recommendation system one step further, TipRanks also allows you to easily see which stocks have received recent coverage by multiple analysts.
 This is one of the best places on the site to quickly find stocks that have been highly recommended by multiple analysts.